Black lounge suit: History

-While early prototypes of black lounge suit did occur in the late 19th century, current form was settled on around 1900.
+While early prototypes of black lounge suits did occur in the late 19th century, the current form was settled around 1900.

 Stresemann famously wore the suit during the negotiations of the Locarno Treaties in 1925, and in Germany it became synonymous with him.

 Winston Churchill is depicted in many photographs and paintings wearing a black lounge suit and striped formal trousers while serving as Prime Minister of the United Kingdom.

 In the United Kingdom this mode of dress is now unusual, though the dress code sometimes does occur in fraternal orders such as Freemasonry for semi-formal daytime meetings.
 It is also still worn within the legal profession, especially by barristers.
-Indeed, the striped formal trouser are in some circles referred to as "barrister trousers".
+Indeed, the striped formal trousers are in some circles referred to as "barrister trousers".

 The stroller's apparent decline in use, as opposed to the staying power of its evening counterpart the dinner jacket, could be attributed to several factors: daytime formality in general, and specifically the standard of changing clothes for various occasions, fell out of general use in post-World War II Western culture; and strollers were sometimes associated with uniformed servants, a concept which had also fallen out of favour.
 By the late 20th century, fictional characters in media depicted wearing strollers were often portrayed as self-important or inflexible snobs, often in opposition to more sympathetic characters dressed casually.

 Traditionally, in Continental Europe and the British Commonwealth of Nations, morning dress is worn to formal day events, and white tie for formal evening events.
 However, when both dress codes declined in use in the United States, this also affected the use of the stroller.

 Yet, notably, at his first inauguration in 1981, former U.S. President Ronald Reagan wore a black stroller.
 When his planned attire was announced it generated some controversy among D.C. lawmakers who thought they were being told to acquire such suits as well.

 In media

 Gentlemen's valets of the early 20th century are often depicted in television and film wearing black lounge suits as their standard apparel.
 In the 1964 Walt Disney film Mary Poppins (set in the 1910s), the character of Mr. Banks wears a black lounge suit to work every day at the bank.
-Thunderball (1965) of the James Bond films features a black lounge suit wedding.
+On Her Majesty's Secret Service (1969) of the James Bond films features a black lounge suit wedding.
 The Pan Tau children's television series (1969–1978) features a black lounge suit-wearing protagonist with the same name.
 In the long-running BBC sitcom Are You Being Served?
 (1972-1985), the character Captain Peacock always wore a stroller as the store's floorwalker.
 The character of John Bates of Downton Abbey (2010–2015) typically appears in a stroller while serving as his lord's valet.
 In the German neo-noir crime drama Babylon Berlin (2017-), set during the Weimar Republic, German Foreign Minister Gustav Stresemann wears a Stresemann suit accordingly.